Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

-Therefore, to ensure that you are all as safe as possible during the first week of classes, I will be holding all classes, which are scheduled for T/Th 9:35 AM
-- 10:50 AM, through a Google Meet link that I will provide on Tuesday morning of next week.
+Therefore, to ensure that you are all as safe as possible during the first week of classes, I will be holding all classes, which are scheduled for T/Th 9:35 AM to 10:50 AM, through a Google Meet link that I will provide on Tuesday morning of next week.

 Before you click this link for the Google Meet, please make sure that you take the following steps: